A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups: Introduction

-The main difficulty lies in the absence of a global compact group action on $M$.
-Our approach combines several ingredients from the theory of Riemannian foliations, notably Molino's structural theory, the framework for isometric transverse Lie algebra actions developed by Lin and Sjamaar, Sergiescu's transverse integration, and basic Poincar\'e duality.
-Following \cite{LS18}, we pass to the transverse orthonormal frame bundle $\pi_M:P\to M$.
+Our construction combines several ingredients from the theory of Riemannian foliations, notably Molino's structural theory, the framework for isometric transverse Lie algebra actions developed by Lin and Sjamaar, Sergiescu's transverse integration, and basic Poincar\'e duality.
+Following \cite{LS20}, we pass to the transverse orthonormal frame bundle $\pi_M:P\to M$.
 The isometric transverse $\mathfrak g$-action lifts to $P$ and projects to an isometric Lie algebra action on the Molino manifold $W$.
 Under our standing assumption that the leaf closure space $M/\overline{\mathcal F}$ is compact, the Molino manifold $W$ is compact as well.
-It follows that the projected infinitesimal action on $W$ consists of complete Killing vector fields, and hence integrates to an isometric action of the simply connected Lie group $G$ with Lie algebra $\mathfrak g$ on $W$.
-Since the isometry group of a compact Riemannian manifold is compact, the closure $N$ of the image of $G$ in $\mathrm{Iso}(W)$ is a compact and connected Lie group.
-Although $N$ does not act on $M$ directly, it acts on the space of basic forms on $M$ through the geometry of the transverse orthonormal frame bundle $P$.
-The averaging operator is then obtained by averaging basic forms over $N$, and the fact that it preserves basic cohomology classes is established using Sergiescu's transverse integration \cite{Ser85} and basic Poincar\'e duality.
+The projected infinitesimal action on $W$ therefore consists of complete Killing vector fields and integrates to an isometric action of the simply connected Lie group $\widetilde G$ with Lie algebra $\mathfrak g$.
+Since the isometry group of a compact Riemannian manifold is compact, the closure $N$ of the image of $\widetilde G$ in $\mathrm{Iso}(W)$ is a compact and connected Lie group.
+Although $N$ does not act directly on $M$, it induces an action on the space of basic forms on $M$ through the geometry of the transverse orthonormal frame bundle $P$.
+The averaging operator is defined by integrating this induced action over $N$, and the fact that it preserves basic cohomology classes is established using Sergiescu's transverse integration~\cite{Ser85} and basic Poincar\'e duality.

 The main results of this paper are as follows.

 \begin{thm} Consider an isometric transverse action of a Lie algebra $\mathfrak{g}$ on a complete Riemannian foliation whose leaf closure space is compact.
 Then there exists an averaging operator